 Yes, once upon a time Marvel films were popular for bringing our comic book heroes to life.
-It began with Iron Man, Captain America and then the rest was history with the surge of Marvel’s well-crafted, tightly scripted tales of extraordinary people in extraordinary circumstances.
-Often these people seemed to inspire the hero in all of us (Iron Man) or sometimes it was simply a reminder that we are stronger together (The Avengers).
+It began with Iron Man, Captain America and then the rest was history with the deluge of Marvel’s well-crafted, tightly scripted tales of extraordinary people in extraordinary circumstances.
+Often these characters inspired the hero in all of us (Iron Man) or sometimes it was simply a reminder that we are stronger together (The Avengers).
 Even Ant-Man reminded us that heroes can be everyday people in all different sizes.

 Doctor Strange, strangely enough, breaks from the pattern.
 So, who is Doctor Strange, really?

 Benedict Cumberbatch (Sherlock) portrays Dr. Stephen Strange, a top-notch neurosurgeon who performs complex surgical procedures while playing “Name that Tune”.
-Who only reaches for his scalpel for high paying, high profile clients worthy of his extraordinary surgical talents.
-His short but illustrious career comes to an end early in the film when he suffers a debilitating accident that damages his hands making it impossible for him to continue his life as, that self-centered egotistical other guy.
+A healer who only reaches for his scalpel for high paying, high profile clients worthy of his extraordinary surgical talents.
+His short but illustrious career ends early in the film after suffering a debilitating accident, making it impossible for him to continue his life as that self-centered egotistical other guy.

 Searching for a way to rehabilitate his damaged hands and ultimately his life, Doctor Strange travels to Nepal intent on finding the cure for what ails him.
-Unfortunately, at this point Strange and the audience encounter an impenetrable wall of clichés where Shaolin Temple intersects with the Matrix, and every other trite film where a westerner has sought Enlightenment.
-Fortune cookie philosophy for the masses, that come off at simply silly and ostentatious.
+Unfortunately, at this point Strange and the audience encounter an impenetrable wall of clichés where Shaolin Temples intersect with the Matrix, and every other film where a westerner has sought Enlightenment, in short, fortune cookie philosophy for the masses that comes off as silly and ostentatious.